WebexCC-SA/LAB-2857/docs/09-testing-flow.md

 - Video visit is scheduled, and links are sent to customer and expert
 - Customer and expert can join the video session

-    You can log in [web.webex.com](https://web.webex.com) to receive the Webex messages.
+    To receive the message for the expert, you will need to log in [web.webex.com](https://web.webex.com) using the email address you chose as _expertEmail_ in your Flow.

+    Attendees without a USA mobile number, will also need to log in as a customer, using the chosen customer email address.